OphirInstitute/Solidity-Smartcontract-Class/README.md

 Recommended Testnet: Sepolia

-<i>We have create the repos to work with Sepolia due to Rinkeby and Kovan being sunset, and Goerli being a disaster.
+<i>We have to create the repos to work with Sepolia due to Rinkeby and Kovan being sunset, and Goerli being a disaster.
 Let us know if yo have any issues!</i>

 # [Testnet Faucets](https://faucets.chain.link)